 7. Let the kids make an “I love you because” book for someone.

 Out of all of these family Valentine’s Day ideas, this is the keepsake one!
 They can write special messages, include drawings or add favorite photos.
 They’ll enjoy making the booklet, and the recipient will cherish it.
+It is one of the most inexpensive ways to show your love and yet very effective.

 8. Make Valentine’s Day a “red day” at your house.